Harriot Kezia Hunt

-Harriot Kezia Hunt (November 9, 1805 – January 2, 1875) was an early female physician and women's rights activist.
+Harriot Kezia Hunt (November 9, 1805 – January 2, 1875) was an American physician and women's rights activist.
 She spoke at the first National Women's Rights Conventions, held in 1850 in Worcester, Massachusetts.

 Early life

 Hunt was born in Boston, Massachusetts, in 1805, the daughter of Joab Hunt and Kezia Wentworth Hunt.
 She was educated at home by her parents.
 Hunt's father died in 1827, leaving the family without financial support.
 Harriot Hunt and her sister, Sarah Hunt, opened a private school in their home in order to be self-sufficient.
-Though teaching brought in money, Hunt felt it was not what she wanted to do with her life.
-Hunt's sister soon fell ill and was unable to recover with the treatment offered by conventional doctors.
+Though teaching brought in money, Hunt reportedly felt it was not what she wanted to do with her life.

+Sarah Hunt soon fell ill and was unable to recover with the treatment offered by conventional doctors.
 Dr. Richard Dixon Mott was invited to treat Sarah.
 It was after this that Hunt began studying medicine under Elizabeth Mott and Dr. Mott in 1833.
-Rather than using the common methods of the time, Mr. and Mrs. Mott used rest and relaxation as well as herbal remedies to help strengthen and cure patients.
+Rather than using the common methods of the time, the Motts used rest and relaxation as well as herbal remedies to help strengthen and cure patients.
 Hunt benefited greatly through clinical observation while working with Elizabeth Mott, who generally oversaw most of Dr. Mott's female patients.
 In 1835 Hunt opened her own consulting room, without a medical diploma.